8 Surprising Facts about Arthritis

 4 minute read time

-Lee esto en EspañolHumans have walked the Earth for nearly six million years, so you can be sure arthritis isn’t anything new.
-Even our earliest ancestors suffered through their fair share of stiff, aching joints.
-The struggle to remain flexible and mobile can become more difficult as we age – and some form of joint disease is usually the culprit, especially arthritis.
+Lee esto en EspañolArthritis isn’t anything new.
+Even our earliest ancestors suffered through stiff, aching joints.
+The struggle to stay flexible and mobile can become more difficult as we age.
+Some form of joint disease is usually the culprit, especially arthritis.

-All together, they affect about 60 million adults in the United States—making it the leading form of disability.
-Here are some interesting facts about arthritis that everyone needs to know.
+Joint diseases affect about 60 million adults in the United States making them the leading form of disability.
+Here are some interesting facts about arthritis to know.

 1. There are over 100 types of arthritis

 Despite popular belief, arthritis isn’t just one disease.
-“Arthritis” is a broad term that refers to more than 100 conditions that affect the joints (the place where bones connect).
-The most common types are:
+It is a broad term for more than 100 conditions that affect the joints (the place where bones connect).
+The most common types are osteoarthritis and rheumatoid arthritis.

-• Rheumatoid arthritis (RA) is a form of the disease that causes the body’s immune system to attack the lining of the joints.
+Rheumatoid arthritis (RA) is a form of the disease that causes the body’s immune system to attack the lining of the joints and other organs including the liver, heart and eyes.

-3. Arthritis is the number one cause of disability in the U.S.
+3. Arthritis is the No. 1 cause of disability in the U.S.

-Arthritis is more common in women than in men.
-According to the Centers for Disease Control and Prevention leaving site icon (CDC) about 60% of the people with arthritis are women.
-With some types of arthritis, such as RA, the symptoms may even be worse for women. leaving site icon Doctors and researchers aren’t exactly sure why, but it could have something do with hormones.
+4. Arthritis affects more women than men.
+About 21.5 percent of women over 18 have been diagnosed with arthritis, says the Centers for Disease Control and Prevention. leaving site icon In men over 18, about 16 percent have arthritis.
+With some types such as RA, the symptoms may even be worse for womenleaving site icon Doctors and researchers aren’t exactly sure why, but it could be connected to hormones.

 • Walking/jogging